mhemesath/r2d3/README.md

 Getting Started
 ---------------

-To get started using R2D3,  include r2d3 and the necessary shims.
+To get started using R2D3,  conditionally load r2d3 if using Internet Explorer less than 8.
+For modern browsers, serve up d3 as you normally would.
-Sizzle and Compat need to be incldued for IE8.
-If you are using jQuery, R2D3 will use the bundled sizzle.

 ```html
 <html>